paragonie/sapient/README.md

 **Sapient** secures your PHP applications' server-to-server HTTP(S) traffic even in the wake of a TLS security breakdown (compromised certificate authority, etc.).

+Sapient allows you to quickly and easily add application-layer cryptography to your API requests and responses. **Requires PHP 7.**

 > See [our blog post about using Sapient to harden your PHP-powered APIs](https://paragonie.com/blog/2017/06/hardening-your-php-powered-apis-with-sapient)
 > for more information about its design rationale and motivation.

-Requires PHP 7.

-Sapient allows you to quickly and easily add application-layer cryptography to your API requests and responses.

 The cryptography is provided by [sodium_compat](https://github.com/paragonie/sodium_compat) (which, in turn, will use the libsodium extension in PECL if it's installed).

+Because sodium_compat operates on strings rather than resources (a.k.a. streams), Sapient is not suitable for extremely large messages on systems with very low available memory.

 # Version 1.0 has not been released yet.